COVID-19 and border restrictions

 - Go to school or other education facility if that study cannot be done at home

-- To check if your address falls within the “border zone”, search for your location here.
+- To check if your address falls within the “border region”, search for your location here.

 - Read the instructions carefully and apply for the required permits before travel.